 For a long time, the traditional top-down leadership model was widely adopted in the majority of companies all around the world.

-In the past, it served well companies because it allowed executives to hold firm grip of the organization on every level, holding all of the decision-making power.
+In the past, it served companies well because it allowed executives to hold a firm grip of the organization on every level, holding all of the decision-making power.

 Although it has served well, the model is becoming outdated and impractical, especially in the context of Lean management.

-This is due to the problem that many of the common practices in traditional management are in conflict with the 5 principles on which the Lean methodology is built.
+This is because of many of the common practices in traditional management conflict with the 5 principles on which the Lean methodology is built.

-There are 8 major differences between shared leadership and the top-down management models.
-In the context of Lean, the traditional model can prove to be quite limiting due to the fact that:
+There are 8 major differences between shared leadership and top-down management models.
+In the context of Lean, the traditional model can prove to be quite limiting since: